Spain delays plans to back regions' debts

-The 17 autonomous communities, virtually blocked from financing themselves on public debt markets due to the high rates they would have to pay, need to refinance about 36 billion euros of debt maturing this year and find 15 billion euros to fund their authorized deficit.
+The 17 autonomous communities, virtually blocked from financing themselves on public debt markets due to the high rates they would have to pay, need to refinance about 36 billions euros of debt maturing this year and find 15 billion euros to fund their authorised deficit.

 Overspending by the local governments, as well as troubled banks, have sent Spain’s borrowing costs to record highs and helped reignite the euro zone debt crisis as investors fear the country will be forced to seek international aid.